Car Stolen or Vandalized: Does Car Insurance Cover Theft?

 If your car was vandalized, take photos of all of the damage, both interior, and exterior.

 You'll need these photos for your insurance claim.

-If you have comprehensive coverage, you may get paid out for the worth of your car if it was stolen.
+If you have comprehensive coverage, you may get a pay-out for the worth of your car if it was stolen.
 Damages for vandalism should also be covered.
 Your transportation expenses may be covered too, so keep all receipts.
-If your car turns up after you’ve been paid a claim, the car belongs to the insurance company.
-You can always negotiate with your insurer to gain ownership of your car again.
+If your car turns up after you've been paid a claim, the vehicle belongs to the insurance company.
+You can always negotiate with your insurer to gain ownership of your vehicle again.

-When you call your insurer, you’ll need the following information
+When you call your agent, you'll need the following information

 - Vehicle identification number (VIN)